openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 #### Failure Modes

-- Application workloads will experiance connectivity issues, when replacing/re-creating an ingresscontroller from `Managed` to `Unmanaged` since the associated deployment, routes, loadbalancer will be recreated/reconfigured.
+- Application workloads will experience connectivity issues, when replacing/re-creating an ingresscontroller from `Managed` to `Unmanaged` since the operator must recreate the associated deployment and loadbalancer and the cluster administrator must reconfigure DNS.
 Eventually, once all components reach stable conditions, workload connectivity should be restored.

 #### Support Procedures